SantoriniDave.com – Updated March 3, 2014

 Most of Santorini’s beaches are composed of dark volcanic sand that gets searingly hot in the mid-day sun.
 Beach sandals or water shoes are highly recommended for getting around on the sand.

 But what the beaches lack in typical sandy splendor they make up for with breathtaking views and scenery.
 The cliffs that loom around some of the beaches and the nature of the sand itself make a surreal setting for swimming and sunning.
-And once in the sea the water is cool and refreshing.
+And the sea water is always cool and refreshing.

 These are the most popular beaches on Santorini:

 Kamari – The most upscale and touristy of the beach towns.
-Package tourism is well represented here.
+The path along the beach is a fun and relaxing place to stroll in the evening.
 Lots of places to eat and drink.
+Kamari has a very fun vibe and one of the most family-friendly towns on Santorini.
 Very close to the airport.

-Perissa, Perivolos, Agios Georgios – These 3 beaches are essentially one very long beach that caters to the backpacker crowd and party scene.
+Perissa and Perivolos Beaches – These 3 beaches are essentially one very long beach that caters to the backpacker crowd and party scene but still has a wide range of accommodations and restaurants.
 The beach becomes progressively quiet as you move south towards Agios Georgios.

-Amoudi – The best swimming spot on Santorini.
+Amoudi Bay – The best swimming spot on Santorini – but not a beach.
 Take the path down from Oia and jump from the rocks into beautiful blue water.
 There’s a small island that you can swim out to that has glorious views of the caldera.
 The best swimming is at the end of a seawall that begins at the wharf.
 The walk from Oia takes about 15 to 20 minutes and can be tricky in spots.

 Q. What is the best website for booking hotels?

-I use it to find the hotels with the best rates and then phone or email them directly to see if they’ll match the price I found on HotelsCombined.
+I typically use these sites to find the hotels with the best rates and then phone or email them directly to see if they’ll match the price I found online.
 About half the time they’ll offer the same rate.
 And even when they don’t you can ask detailed questions about any concerns you might have which can be helpful if you’re traveling with kids or a large group.
 Also, if you’re a member of a hotel rewards program then you’re more likely to get points if you book directly rather than through HotelsCombined (though whether that’s worth paying a little more is obviously dependent on the details).

 Booking your hotel is absolutely mandatory if you’re visiting in July and August.
 It’s recommended for June and September.
 You can get away with not booking for visits in May and October.
 On other islands showing up without a booking can be half the fun but that doesn’t apply to Santorini which is packed with tourists from June to September.

-If you do arrive on Santorini during high season take anything you can find for the first night and then look around for a better place once you’ve put down your bags.
+If you do arrive on Santorini without a hotel reservation during high season take anything you can find for the first night and then look around for a better place once you’ve put down your bags.
 If there are hotel owners meeting your ferry at the port they’re an easy way to get a place to stay and a free ride into town.
-Be aware if they say you’re staying “right in Fira” you’re still probably going to be outside the town a little way.
-If you’re really concerned about location get them to point to the location on a map.
+Be aware if they say you’re staying “right in Fira” you’re still probably going to be outside the town a little way (often in Karterados).
+If you’re really concerned about location get them to point to the hotel on a map.
 Almost all of these hotel owners are legitimate and trustworthy, though, as I say, they will fudge a little on the true location of their hotel.

-Q. When is the best time to visit?
+Q. When is the best time to visit Santorini?

-- July and August: Hot, sunny weather with lots of crowds.
+- High Season (July and August): Hot, sunny weather with lots of crowds.
 Prices are at their peak.
 Sea water at its warmest and best for swimming.
 Ferries and flights run with the greatest frequency.

-- May and June, September and October: Great weather.
+- Shoulder Season (May and June, September and October): Great weather.
 Sunny and warm but not blazingly hot like the summer.
 Tourists are many but not overwhelming.
 Everything is open and ferries are running nearly all of their routes.
 The sea might not be warm enough for swimming in May and October.

-- November to April: This is winter and that means gray skies, cool weather, and rain.
+- Low Seasons (November to April): This is winter and that means gray skies, cool weather, and rain.
 Few hotels and restaurants are operating (but enough to get by).
 Ferries have very limited schedules though there’ll be one a day going to all main destinations.

 The best weather on Santorini is from June to September.
 July and August are the busiest months when hotels are full and restaurants are crowded.
 If you’re more interested in sightseeing, hiking, and great views then May and October are great months to visit.

 How long to visit? – You need 2 to 3 days minimum to get a feel for the island, see the top attractions, experience the sunset from a couple of different locations, and eat lots of great food.
 You could easily fill a week with long walks, swimming and sunbathing, and lots more eating, clubbing, and dancing.
-If you have more than a week in Greece then I’d encourage you to see a different island as there so many great places I think you’d experience more by seeing Naxos, Mykonos, Crete, or Rhodes than staying in Santorini for a second week.
+If you have more than a week in Greece then I’d encourage you to spend 7 to 10 days on Santorini and then travel to a different island as there are so many great islands you’d experience more by seeing Naxos, Mykonos, Crete, or Rhodes than staying in Santorini for a second week.

 Q. What are the best hotels in Fira?